odynvolk/bing-me-links/README.md

 # bing-me-links
-> A simple node module for links from the Bing, Yahoo and Qwant search engines.
+> A simple node module for links from the Bing, StartPage, Yahoo and Qwant search engines.

 ## Install